 Regardless of whether you have chosen to drive or take a bus or train to transport your loved one's ashes to their final resting place, certain precautions must be taken in order to guarantee their safe arrival.

 In both cases, the cremation urn will have to pass security clearance, so make sure it is made out of materials that won't show up as a blur on X-ray screens at the airport.
-It should also be sealed properly to avoid any unwanted accidents, and you will want to consider informing your airline's representative of your cargo, so your luggage is treated with the respect it is due and handled with a higher degree of care and respect.
+It should also be sealed properly to avoid any unwanted accidents.
+Consider informing your airline's representative of your cargo, so your luggage is handled with a higher degree of care and respect.

 Travelling with a cremation urn is usually easy and safe as long as you follow the rules and fulfill all requirements.
 Always consult with the funeral director about any local laws that may be in place.

 Certain urns may be TSA-approved and others are not.
 Approved urns may include: plastic urns, "wrap" urns (which consist of embroidered fabric that wraps over an interior container), wooden urns, temporary polypropylene urns, and biodegradable urns.